Glossary of terms

 Aortic valve – One of the heart valves that controls blood flow from the lower heart chambers to the arteries.
 It is located at the outlet of the heart between the left ventricle (major pumping chamber of heart) and the aorta (major blood vessel which supplies blood around the body).

 Mitral valve – One of the heart valves that controls blood flow from the upper heart chambers to the lower chambers.
-It sits between the left atrium (upper right chamber of heart) and the left ventricle (major pumping chamber of heart), very close to the lungs.
-It is effectively the valve that is situated between the lungs and the major pumping chamber of the heart.
+It sits between the left atrium and the left ventricle (major pumping chamber of heart), very close to the lungs.

 Mechanical valve – An artificial valve, made from a mixture of metals, very smooth carbon and a cloth sewing ring which enables it to be sewn in the heart.
 Once a mechanical valve is inserted lifelong blood thinning treatments are required.